ycj0123/xls-r-ft-suisiann/README.md

 # open a gradio web app
 python gradio_run.py

-# push the fine_tuned model to HuggingFace model hub
+# push the fine-tuned model to the Hugging Face Hub
 python push_to_hub.py
 ```